While many Americans live digitally and prefer being paid through direct deposit, some of your employees may prefer printed checks. And that’s okay.

-- Bank with a company that charges fees for direct deposit
+- Bank with a financial institution that charges fees for direct deposit

-Whatever reason your employee has for wanting a paper paycheck, setting yourself up to print payroll checks requires only a few special supplies.
+Whatever reason your employee has for wanting to receive net pay as a check, setting yourself up to print payroll checks requires only a few special supplies.

 What you need if you want to print payroll checks

-In addition to helping you calculate employee paychecks, many payroll systems connect directly to your printing setup, so you shouldn’t need to worry about writing employee checks by hand.
+In addition to helping you calculate employee paychecks, many online payroll systems connect directly to your printing setup, so you shouldn’t need to worry about check writing by hand.